Emulator Issues #502

 work in D3D.
 A remind.

-Updated by masterkillua123 almost 15 years ago
+Updated by masterkillua123 about 15 years ago

 Don't work fine.
 When I play the movie (example ssbb), the tas don't select the